‘We lost touch with empathy’: Iraqi Oscar entry exposes migrant tragedy on Europe’s doorstep

-Category: World Hits: 2After premiering at the Cannes Film Festival earlier this year, Haider Rashid’s migrant thriller “Europa” has been selected as Iraq’s contender for best international feature film at the upcoming Academy Awards.
+Category: World Hits: 4After premiering at the Cannes Film Festival earlier this year, Haider Rashid’s migrant thriller “Europa” has been selected as Iraq’s contender for best international feature film at the upcoming Academy Awards.
 FRANCE 24 spoke to the Italian-Iraqi director about the humanitarian crisis at Europe’s borders and his hopes of representing Iraq at the Oscars.

 Read more https://www.france24.com/en/culture/20211202-we-lost-touch-with-empathy-iraqi-oscar-entry-exposes-migrant-tragedy-on-europe-s-doorstep